 Over the 8 years I’d been with them, I’d been charged just shy of $10k for the privilege of having service with them.
 That’s a lot of money for a broke high school/college student to be forking over!
 However, that was one area I was willing to splurge on.

 Mr. Money Mustache has for years advocated Republic Wireless.
 See here, here and here for his thoughts.
-I always read the articles with interest, but the newest, brightest and biggest smartphones kept bedazzling me away from saving lots of money.
+I always read the articles with interest, but the newest, brightest, and biggest smartphones kept bedazzling me away from saving lots of money.
 And then one fateful day last September, I changed my tune.
-MMM published this article and I got very excited.
+MMM published this article on Google’s new phone plan Project FI and I got very excited.
 I’m also a huge Google fan (fangirl?) so anything Google puts out I want to use.
 Ok maybe not Glass or Cardboard, but everything else has been pretty cool.
 Especially Google Fiber.

 Then, when I went to Ecuador, I got to see it in action with my own two eyes.
 Not only did Mr. Money Mustache have it, one of the other guys on the trip had it as well.
 While their data signal wasn’t always the greatest (but I mean, we were in the middle of the rainforest in Ecuador), they were usually able to text no matter where we were.